Tomojit1/Centroid-encoder/README.md

 Notes:
-1. Two datasets: USPS and MNIST are given with the package.
+1. The USPS file is given with the package.
+2. The data file is a pickle object which is zipped.
+No need to unzip as the code will take care of it.
 2. 'CEVisualizer.py' requires command line argument.
 3. The script runs with default dataset 'USPS' when no argument is passed.